bellatoris/Introduction_to_Datamining/README.md

 ####AMS Method
 * AMS method works for all moments
-* Gines an unbiased setimate
+* Gines an unbiased estimate
 * We first concentrate on the 2_nd moment S
 * We pick and keep track of many variables ***X***:
     * For each variable ***X*** we store ***X.el*** and ***X.val***